cfeduke/play-for-scala-products/README.md

 Play Framework Barcode display
 =====================================

-The example app from [the book Play for Scala](http://www.manning.com/hilton/).
+This example app is modified from [the book Play for Scala](http://www.manning.com/hilton/).